Melanie Pearson: Reception

 A writer for the BBC's Neighbours website said Melanie's most notable moment was "Asking Joe to marry her".
-Ian Morrison, author of Neighbours: The Official Annual 1992, stated "If Melanie offers to lend a hand beware...her efforts don't always turn out as she would like!"
 Katy Moon from Inside Soap praised Joe and Melanie's wedding, saying "No one can get hitched in soap these days without some kind of ruckus.
 But Joe Mangel[sic] and Melanie Pearson's wedding was a breeze and harks back to a time of innocence in soapland."
 Moon commented that Joe had found his match "in bubbly Mel".
+TV Week's Camp branded Melanie and Joe the "Ramsay Street oddballs" and predicted that viewers would be "trilled" with writers matching them up.
 Of Mel's style choices at the wedding, TV Quick's Richard Shears stated "she is renowned for her weird clothes and viewers were eager to know what she'd come up with for the big day."
-A Coventry Telegraph reporter observed that Melanie became "a soap favourite" and branded her a "girl next door with a foghorn laugh, the dizzy secretary with a heart of gold who had thousands of viewers tuning in to watch her antics."